omarjnasir/Module15_MechaCar_Statistical_Analysis/README.md

 The Tesla Cyber has not been released, but the company has stated that it is better than the Ford F-150.
 It will cost more.
 Telsa has also stated that the truck will be bullet proof, so it would be very safe, with an engine lifespan of 300,000 to 500,000 miles.
 It will come out in 3 variants powered by electric induction motor.
  It may be the beginning of an Electrical Century, moving away from the Hydro- Carbon era.

+References:

-*TRIOLA, MARIO F. “ ELEMENTARY STATISTICS USING EXCEL” ** WEIERS, RONALD: “INTRODUCTION TO BUSINESS STATISTICS”
+*Triola, Mario:“ ELEMENTARY STATISTICS USING EXCEL”
+** WEIERS, RONALD: “INTRODUCTION TO BUSINESS STATISTICS”